PassKit/passkit-golang-smartpass-creator/README.md

 * `images.message`
 * `images.profile`
 * `images.appImage`

-## Examples
-Example CSV files with all supported field names are found in the [examples](/examples) folder in this repo; just delete the columns that you don't need.

 ## PassKit Portal
 The [https://app.passkit.com](https://app.passkit.com) allows you to easily design loyalty cards, membership cards and coupons for both Apple Wallet and Google Pay.